 Desire is the starting point of all achievement, not a hope, not a wish, but a keen pulsating desire which transcends everything—Napolean Hill

 There is frequently an inner conflict when we ask ourselves what is it that we want?
 Is it wrong to want more than we have?
 Do we need it?
 If we don’t technically need it, does that put the lid on the desire to have, be or do it?
-What a tangled web we weave around desire, want and need, so today I wish to help you separate and hopefully clarify for you the differences and how to create healthy balance in your life.
+This is the tangled web we weave around desire, want and need.

 DISTINGUISHING BETWEEN NEEDS, WANTS AND DESIRE